Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Desember 2024 06.23.55 UTC
+- WIB: Minggu, 8 Desember 2024 09.08.20 UTC
-- WITA: Minggu, 8 Desember 2024 07.23.55 UTC
+- WITA: Minggu, 8 Desember 2024 10.08.20 UTC
-- WIT: Minggu, 8 Desember 2024 08.23.55 UTC
+- WIT: Minggu, 8 Desember 2024 11.08.20 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: nature
+Kategori: inspirational